Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/6/Agile-Ceremonies.md

     -- Collaborative feedback on where team members are in their work.
 If they have any blockers, and, if required, ask for help from other members.

-  - Sprint Planning (Scrum) vs. Continuous Prioritization (Kanban) -- Sprint planning is where a team will select what needs to be completed in the upcoming sprint and what they need to do to acheive it.
-Continous Prioritization however is where tasks are mapped to priority levels in how necessary they are to be completed.
-This is a continous processes that occurs throughout the project cycle.
+  - Sprint Planning (Scrum) vs. Continuous Prioritization (Kanban) -- Sprint planning is where a team will select what needs to be completed in the upcoming sprint and what they need to do to achieve it.
+Continuous Prioritization however is where tasks are mapped to priority levels in how necessary they are to be completed.
+This is a continuous processes that occurs throughout the project cycle.
 Possibly can be done in a weekly retro?

   - Retrospectives
     -- Held at the end of an event such as a scrum sprint where reflection takes place.
 It highlights what went well and what can be improved going forward.